 You could have a salad or some roasted veggies to round out your meal.
-We typically eat 2 burgers each and snack on a few chips to use up whatever guac I’ve made.
+We typically eat 2 burgers each and snack on a few chips to use up whatever guac is left.
 And wash it all down with a cold one.
 The corn inside counts as a vegetable right?
 That leaves 2 burgers for each of us to take for lunch.
-Hot lunches are the best so leftovers are my jam.
+Hot lunches are the best.
+Leftovers are my jam.

 Accompaniments to Mix & Match

 - 4 slices cheese I like cheddar or pepper jack here.

 In a small storage bowl, mix all seasoning ingredients well.
 Set aside.

 In a large mixing bowl, blend ground turkey with seasonings and breadcrumbs.
 Once uniform, fold in corn and jalapeño.
 Form into 8 patties.

 Cook burgers in a skillet on medium heat for a few minutes on each side.
 They tend to puff up, and cooking with the lid on helps ensure the centers are done.